 ICANN shall not apply its standards, policies, procedures, or practices inequitably or single out any particular party for disparate treatment unless justified by substantial and reasonable cause, such as the promotion of effective competition.

-Article III: TRANSPARENCY
+Article III TRANSPARENCY

 Section 1.
 PURPOSE